apache/incubator-nlpcraft-java-client/README.md

 ## What is Apache NLPCraft?
 [Apache NLPCraft](https://nlpcraft.apache.org/) is an open source library for adding a natural language interface to any applications.
-NLPCraft is free and developer friendly, it securely works with any private data source, and has no hardware or software lock-in.
+Based on semantic modelling it allows rapid implementation and requires no model training or pre-existing text corpora.

 ## Java Client
 Native Java client provide easy-to-use Java-based API that wraps standard NLPCraft [REST APIs](https://nlpcraft.apache.org/using-rest.html).